whopper/puppetstein/README.md

 Options:
   `--puppet_agent=<forK:SHA>`  The base version of puppet-agent to use.
 To use packages from builds.puppetlabs, you must provide
                                a SHA that exists there.
 When building a new package, any SHA or branch will do.
+Omit to use the latest puppet-agent.

   `--platform=<OS>`            The VMpooler platform to use.
 Format: platform-version-arch, i.e 'centos-7-x86_64'